Strategic Classification with Non-Linear Classifiers: Class-level analysis

+The proof for Thm. \ref{thm:polytope_VC} is in Appendix. \ref{apdx:Pk_l1/l2/linf_VC}.
+Note that for the $\ell_1$ and $\ell_\infty$ costs, the effective class remains within the polytope family, but potentially with additional vertices (see Appendix \ref{apdx:Pk_l1/linf}).
+For the $\ell_2$ cost, the bound still holds despite $\Heff$ no longer including only polytopes (since corners in $h$ can become "rounded" in $\heff$).

-\subsection{Universality and Approximation}
+\subsection{Universality and approximation}

-Our results in Sec.~\ref{sec:impossible_heff} indicate four "types" of decision boundaries that cannot be attributed to any effective classifier, though others may exist.
-This implies that several basic classifiers are not realizable in the strategic setting and cannot be approximated well; a simple example is one that classifies some $\ball_{0.9\alpha}(x)$ as positive and is negative elsewhere.
-This drives our principle conclusion: \begin{corollary} Any universal approximator class $H$ is no longer universal under strategic behavior. \end{corollary}
+Our results in Sec.~\ref{sec:impossible_heff} show four `types' of decision boundaries that cannot be attributed to any effective classifier, though others may exist.
+This implies that several basic classifiers are not realizable in the strategic setting and cannot be approximated well.
+This drives our principal conclusion: \begin{corollary} Any universal approximator class $H$ is no longer universal under strategic behavior. \end{corollary}